plxtra/plxtra.github.io/src/data/features/order-management.md

 ---
 title: Order Management
 weight: 30
-readMoreUrl: /architecture/components/order-management-system/
+readMoreUrl: /architecture/functionalities/back-end/order-management/
 iconName: noun_customer service_2645571
 ---

-Order management manages the life cycle of all orders and tracks holdings and balances.
-It provides real time tracking of order, holdings and balances at account and user levels.
-User's can be linked to any number of accounts, including at advisor and broker level.
+Order management manages the life cycle of all orders and tracks account holdings, balances and orders.
+It can connect to multiple exchanges and route order requests to the appropriate exchange.
+It also can route order requests to DTRs for review when they fail vetting.